ShivamGaurUQ/Voice-Guided-Navigation-for-visually-impaired/README.md

 # 8. Dependencies

-1. Requires latest version of Android Studio generate apk.
+1. Requires latest version of Android Studio to generate apk.
 2. JDK 8 or above required.